When choosing a best fiber laser engraver for small business, power is more than just a technical specification.

 Benefit: ~15–20% faster than 50W; fewer passes for same depth; better cycle time

-Extra: MOPA tech enables superior pulse control for depth, detail, and color engraving
+Extra: MOPA tech enables superior pulse control for depth, detail, and color engraving on metal

 Ideal for: Users validated 50W works and want higher throughput without jumping to 100W+